 You can help protect your Frenchie from tooth and gum disease by implementing a few veterinarian suggestions.
 Dogs, just like yourself, may benefit from getting their teeth brushed once per day.

 Cleaning their teeth and gums helps to reduce the build-up of plaque and bacteria.
-It’s actually quite easy to teach your Frenchie to get used to their teeth being brushed.
+It’s quite easy to teach your Frenchie to get used to their teeth being brushed.

 Can Renal Disease Causes Bad Breath In Dogs?

 Yes, Kidney failure happens when your Frenchies kidneys are unable to perform their job of removing toxins from their body.
 There are two forms of renal failure: acute and chronic.

 Acute renal failure is always abrupt and develops quickly, while chronic kidney disease is much slower to present.
 Acute renal failure may be down to injury or poor blood flow to the kidney.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 |Bad Breath: Your French Bulldog will start to develop bad breath that can be very obvious due to toxins produced in their bodies.|

 |Urinating More Frequently: This is one of the earliest symptoms of acute and chronic renal disease.
 If you notice yourself taking your Frenchie out more to pee, then it might be something to keep track of.|

 |Decreased Appetite: When your French Bulldog unexpectedly doesn’t want to eat and is increasingly sick, it might indicate acute kidney disease. |